-Once any of the ritualists has flipped a card that indicates the ritual has succeeded, flipped a card indicating the ritual has failed, or flipped a number of cards per person equal to the difficulty of the ritual.
-The ritual is over and the caster should state "Ritual Complete" followed by either "Success" or "Failure" depending on which was achieved.
+Once any of the ritualists has flipped a card that indicates the ritual has succeeded, flipped a card indicating the ritual has failed, or flipped a number of cards per person equal to the difficulty of the ritual, the ritual is over and the caster should state "Ritual Complete" followed by either "Success" or "Failure" depending on which was achieved.
 The caster should then, at their earliest opportunity, turn over the components consumed by the ritual to a marshal.
-Ritual targets are always delivered by touch, and thus within touch range, unless the ritual states otherwise.
+Ritual targets are always delivered as Announced to a target within arms reach, unless the ritual states otherwise.
+Rituals must be delivered within one second of completion of the ritual.